 - First, on the asset side, there would be the inclusion of “cash” of $20,000.

 You can see that the transaction has two-fold consequences which balance each other.
-Under the balance sheet, these two accounts get balanced.
+First, under the balance sheet, these two accounts get balanced.

 This is a very high level of understanding of the balance sheet.